bprofitt/devopstask/README.md

 -----------------------------------------------------------------

+## Prerequisites:

-Prerequisites: I assume these do not have to be described in particular detail, as these requirements are documented well in AWS documentation, I will provide references should this be required.
+I assume these do not have to be described in particular detail, as these requirements are documented well in AWS documentation, I will provide references should this be required.

-    AWS user has been setup with sufficient access:
+- AWS user has been setup with sufficient access:
-        EC2
+  - EC2
-        EKS
+  - EKS
-        S3
+  - S3
-        VPC
+  - VPC
-        Route53
+  - Route53
-        RDS
+  - RDS
-        SSM Parameter store
+  - SSM Parameter store
-        KMS
+  - KMS

-    This users access and secret keys have been configured as a profile in the aws cli (https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)
+- This users access and secret keys have been configured as a profile in the aws cli (https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)
-    A S3 bucket needs to be created to store terraform and kops output - please set it to private, i.e. no public access
+- A S3 bucket needs to be created to store the terraform state - please set it to private, i.e. no public access

 -----------------------------------------------------------------

-Sine this is a local development setup, there are some initial steps that need to be done - consider moving this to a bash script - compatabilitz for other OS?
-Also point out improvements for future = security concerns for credentials, limiting IAM user using roles and specific access, CI/CD pipeline for reproducibility and control, along with additional secrets management
+Sine this is a local development setup, there are some initial steps that need to be done:

 BASH:
 export AWS_PROFILE=bartonpriv